 Structure and description of the source package

 The tool is distributed as a source package organized in folders including files and sub-folders.
 Figure 3 shows the structure of the source package whose use is described in detail in Section 6.
-Table 1 describes the content of the main folder, including files and subfolders and specifying which of them are intended to support the functionalities of the tool or which are to be actually used, opened, modified by the user.
-An R expert user can indeed modify any of the files included in the tool.
+Table 1 describes the content of the main folder, including files and subfolders and specifying which of them are intended to support the functionalities of the tool or which are to be used, opened, or modified by the user.
+An R expert user can modify any of the files included in the tool.